jilek/DataBootcampFinalProject/Segment2_Deliverable/README_YAN.md

 ![sql_join_tables_code](https://github.com/jilek/DataBootcampFinalProject/blob/main/Segment2_Deliverable/Images/Query2tablesForMerge.png)

-* Output of the two combined:
+* Output of the two combined (see image below):
+    * The columns highlighted within the blue section consists of data from the 'clean_flavors_table' while the columns highlighted within the green section are from the 'location_table' while orange section is where the columns were merged on.

 ![joined_tables](https://github.com/jilek/DataBootcampFinalProject/blob/main/Segment2_Deliverable/Images/joined_tables.png)